 Start talking with your organization’s working moms and parents to get the inside scoop.
-You want to get a better idea of what it’s like when you’re employed there with kids.
+You want to get a better idea of what it’s like when you’re pregnant at work or later, employed there with kids.

 If there are a good amount of mothers who work there, seek out their guidance now about setting home and work boundaries, insight into local childcare options, and opinions on departments or divisions that are particularly friendly to working parents.
 Ask what’s worked for them as they’ve built their families and continued in their career paths.

 If your workplace isn’t conducive to working parents, we encourage you to start talking with your executive team about why there is a lack of working mothers.
 From your conversations with other employees, bring up issues like the company’s substandard leave policy.
-Maybe there is zero flexibility.
+Maybe there is zero flexibility with working hours.
 Maybe it’s just not an inviting environment for working parents.
 This is all good information you want to know before you start a family and incorporate your career into that mix.

 If you’re in a position of influence, this can be an opportunity to make a lasting impact by being part of the change and implementing policies and hiring practices that make your company more working parent-friendly.